-Cold Sores and Dental Health: What HSV-1 Does to Teeth
+Cold Sores and Dental Health: What HSV-1 Does to Your Mouth

-Oral herpes doesn't just cause cold sores — it disrupts brushing, triggers gum issues, and spreads during outbreaks.
-Here's how to protect your teeth.
+Oral herpes (HSV-1) doesn't just cause cold sores — it can disrupt brushing, irritate gums, and spread during outbreaks.
+Here's how to protect your teeth and when to see a dentist.

 Dr. Teah Nguyen, DDS